Justin BonzoRUNVAN® AMBASSADOR

 MEET OUR AMBASSADORS

 Meet Justin, an avid runner, PhD candidate, and marathon instructor at the Denman Running Room.
-Justin began running 7 years ago after losing 100lbs.
+Justin began running over 7 years ago after losing 100lbs.
 In October 2011, Justin ran his first race, which also happened to be his first marathon.
 Since then Justin has ran almost 30 marathons.
 Justin has since moved into running ultra-marathons as well.